 The Muñaorjo project consists of 1,000 hectares and is 100% owned by Element 29, subject to a 2% NSR with Globetrotters.
 The project is located approximately 200 kilometres northeast of Arequipa, Peru within the probable northwest continuation of the Paleocene Southern Peru Copper Belt, which is host to several very large porphyry copper deposits including the Cerro Verde mine (Freeport-McMoRan) and the Toquepala mine (Southern Copper).
 The property is centered on a large, 4.3 x 1.3 kilometre hydrothermal alteration zone and covers a limestone sequence intruded by diorite and granodioritic rock units.
 Hydrothermal recrystallization in the limestone is extensive on the property and includes a central area containing skarn, quartz-limonite stockwork, hydrothermal brecciation, and associated strong copper mineralization exposed within a 480 x 280 metre area.
 Rock sample results for this area (58 rock samples) are highly anomalous and returned assay results up to 4% copper.
-The skarn is open to the northeast where it is covered by thin post mineralization Miocene tuff.
-The porphyry-related alteration continues to the northeast for another 1.5 kilometres.
-The work plan is to complete detailed geological mapping, outcrop sampling, and magnetometer and IP-resistivity surveys to identify diamond drill targets (Figure 14, Figure 15).
+The skarn is open to the northeast for another 1.5 kilometres.
+The work plan is to complete detailed geological mapping, outcrop sampling, and magnetometer and IP-resistivity surveys to identify diamond drill targets (Figure 18, Figure 19).

-Figure 14.
+Figure 18.
 Location of the Muñaorja property in southern Peru.

-Figure 15.
+Figure 19.
 The Muñaorjo property showing the exploration target area as a yellow dashed line.